 Day after day, airlines continue to sell fares at unthinkable, sometimes record-low prices.
 Whether it’s a sub-$100 roundtrip flight across the U.S., or maybe even a $69 roundtrip flight to the Virgin Islands or $160 to Hawaii and back, airlines are offering flight deals we simply haven’t seen before.
 This pattern of absurd pricing can’t last forever, but it keeps chugging along.
 How low will they go?

 And remember: These deals aren’t to get on a plane next week or next month.
 In many cases, they’re for travel next spring, summer, or even through the fall of 2021.

 And it’s not just domestic hops or Caribbean getaways seeing big price drops.
 The same holds true for international airfare.

 Hundreds of Thrifty Traveler Premium members were lucky enough to snag roundtrip flights to Santiago, Chile (SCL) for as low as $63 when Delta briefly sold them last month.
 And Machu Picchu is getting crossed off a lot of travelers’ lists in 2021, too, thanks to another mistake fare to Lima with fares as low as $111!

 Want more absurdly cheap flights like this one from your home airport?
-Try Thrifty Traveler Premium for just $5.99 a month.
+Try Thrifty Traveler Premium!